mitmath/computational-thinking/website/index.md

 ### Discussion forum and homework submission
 - [Discord](https://discord.gg/Z5qnVf8): discussion (we encourage you to hang out here during class!)

-- [Piazza](https://piazza.com/class/kd33x1xnfyq3b1): (MIT only) questions, discussion with staff, announcements

-- [Canvas](https://canvas.mit.edu/courses/5637): (MIT only) homework submissions.
+- MIT Only:  [Canvas](https://canvas.mit.edu/courses/5637):  Homework submissions, Piazza Link.
 If you're a non-MIT student, don't worry, the **homework has built-in answers checks**, or you can find a partner to cross-grade homeworks via Discord.

 ### Evaluation